-WARNING: Stop engine and allow to cool, and secure the unit before storing or transporting in a vehicle.
-Store unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc. Store unit with all guards in place.
-Position so that any sharp object cannot accidentally cause injury to passersby.
-Store the unit out of reach of children.
+- Allow the engine to cool, and secure the unit before storing or transporting - Store chain saw and fuel in a well ventilated area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc. - Store chain saw with all guards in place and position chain saw so that any sharp object cannot accidentally cause injury. - Store chain saw well out of the reach of children